 Hogan reports that wealthy people also have other frugal shopping habits.
 At the grocery store, 85% of them habitually use a shopping list, and 93% use coupons.
 Other research backs up this finding.
 In 2017, CNBC reported that some of the richest Americans — including Lady Gaga, Warren Buffett, and NBA star Carmelo Anthony — are coupon users.

 Key Habits of the Invisible Rich

-If this kind of life sounds appealing to you, adopting the habits of the invisible rich can help you achieve it.
+If this kind of life sounds appealing to you, adopting the personal finance habits of the invisible rich can help you achieve it.
 Here are seven key practices that could help you become a “millionaire next door” one day.

 1. Live Within Your Means

 One thing all invisible rich have in common is that they’re savers, not spenders.
 Stanley and Danko report that MNDs consistently save at least 15% of the money they earn each year, and often much more.
 Similarly, Hogan says 70% of millionaires saved more than 10% of their income throughout their working years.

 Although the invisible rich could easily afford tailor-made suits, sports cars, and vacation homes, most of them don’t indulge in these luxuries.
 Stanley and Danko say the three words that best describe the rich people they’ve met are “frugal frugal frugal.”